Canada-Dominica relations

 Development

-Following the devastating 2017 hurricane season in the Caribbean, Canada announced a 5-year $100 million Pledge for Caribbean Reconstruction and Economic and Climate Resilience to support Dominica and the region in reconstruction and climate resilience.
+Following the devastating 2017 hurricane season in the Caribbean, Canada announced a 5-year $100 million Pledge for Caribbean Reconstruction and Economic and Climate Resilience to support Dominica and the region.
 The pledge was fulfilled in 2022 and included support for the establishment of the Climate Resilience Executing Agency of Dominica (CREAD), and technical assistance to strengthen the government’s response to natural disasters.
 Canada also supported disaster risk insurance coverage for Dominica and helped rebuild climate-resilient primary schools.
-Dominica continues to benefit from Canada’s support to for natural disaster planning and response through the Caribbean Disaster Emergency Management Agency (CDEMA).
+Dominica continues to benefit from Canada’s support for natural disaster planning and response through the Caribbean Disaster Emergency Management Agency (CDEMA).
+In May 2024, Canada signed a Memorandum of Understanding with CDEMA to improve tactical mobility coordination for enhanced disaster response.

-Canada’ support further extends to regional engagements in areas such as statistics for policy making, public financial management, climate adaptation and mitigation in key sectors for women, and building the capacity of local women’s rights organizations.
-During the COVID-19 crisis, Canada redirected programming to respond to Dominica and Caribbean needs, including to address gender-based violence, income support and essential services, training and technical assistance for health professionals, as well as supplies and protective equipment.
+During the COVID-19 pandemic, Canada redirected programming to respond to Dominica and Caribbean needs, including to address gender-based violence, income support and essential services, training and technical assistance for health professionals, as well as supplies and protective equipment.

-Dominica also benefits from the Canada Fund for Local Initiatives, and Canada’s support through non-governmental organizations.
-Dominica and Canada collaborate closely in key regional and multilateral fora and institutions, such as the Caribbean Development Bank.
+Dominica benefits from the Canada Fund for Local Initiatives, and Canada’s support through non-governmental organizations.

 Related links